Cannicide/discord-arts-zhorde/README.md

-  usernameColor?: string, // Username HEX color tagColor?: string, // Tag HEX color borderColor?: string | string[], // Border HEX color, can be gradient if 2 colors are used borderAllign?: string, // Gradient alignment if 2 colors are used presenceStatus?: string, // User status to be displayed below the avatar squareAvatar?: boolean, // Change avatar shape to a square rankData?: {
+  usernameColor?: string, // Username HEX color tagColor?: string, // Tag HEX color borderColor?: string | string[], // Border HEX color, can be gradient if 2 colors are used borderAlign?: string, // Gradient alignment if 2 colors are used presenceStatus?: string, // User status to be displayed below the avatar squareAvatar?: boolean, // Change avatar shape to a square rankData?: {